olcf/olcf-user-docs/quantum/quantum_systems/ibm_quantum.rst

 .. _ibm-window:

-The 28-day rolling window
+The 28-day rolling cycle
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The new 28-day rolling window only considers usage in a given 28 days.
+IBM's quantum cloud platform displays the current 28-day cycle on the `Instances page <https://quantum.cloud.ibm.com/instances>`__ in UTC time.
+QPU minutes are renewed to your account when they fall outside of the "Current Cycle" window.
-Every new day, the window "rolls" by 1 day, which effectively erases usage run on the specific day 29 days ago.
+For example, every new day the current cycle "rolls" by 1 day, which effectively erases usage run on the specific day 29 days ago.
-Any past usage that has fallen out of the new window is no longer accounted for, thus freeing up usage on the project.
+Any past usage that has fallen out of the new cycle is no longer accounted for, thus freeing up usage on the project.
-If no past usage falls out of the new window (i.e., no jobs were run specifically 29 days ago), then no minutes get freed up.
+If no past usage falls out of the new cycle (i.e., no jobs were run specifically 29 days ago), then no minutes get freed up.
+To better understand instance usage in a given cycle and estimate when minutes will be renewed to your instance, IBM provides usage analytics that can be filtered by the last 28 days on their `Analytics page <https://quantum.cloud.ibm.com/analytics?intervalType=last-28-days>`__.

-Example window
+Example cycle
 """"""""""""""

-Example for a project that has a 1000 minute limit in the ``10/18-11/15`` window.
+Example for a project that has a 1000 minute limit in the ``10/18-11/15`` cycle.
 For simplicity, let's just say in this example that they aren't running any new jobs right now, and have only run jobs in the past.

-The "current" ``10/18-11/15`` window:
+The "current" ``10/18-11/15`` cycle:

 * 100 minutes used on 10/18
 * 10 minutes used on 10/22